 When is The Batman set?

-The film will be set during the second year of the Caped Crusader, with Bruce Wayne in the midst of his crime-fighting days and finding his feet as a vigilante – so it won’t be an origins story.
+The film will be set during the second year of the Caped Crusader’s existence, with Bruce Wayne in the midst of his crime-fighting days and finding his feet as a vigilante – so don’t worry, it’s not another origin story.

 “It’s very practical, the idea is that [Batman] made it himself,” Reeves said at DC FanDome in August 2020.
 “It needs to look like he can move, but it’s still evolving.
 He’s in Year Two of being Batman.”

 “It’s early and Batman’s still a vigilante,” the directed continued. “[Gotham’s people] wonder, ‘That guy sounds a little dangerous.’
 He’s not yet the symbol of hope.
 He’s still a growing legend.
 People wonder whether he exists.
 It’s one of the things he will confront in the story.”

 The movie will be helmed by director Matt Reeves, best known for his work on Dawn of the Planet of the Apes and its sequel, and will see Batman go up against a serial killer known only as The Riddler.

 Speaking about the film’s plot at DC FanDome 2020, Reeves said: “The whole idea is that this is all an experiment in the movie.
 The idea that we’re in Year two, it’s the Gotham experiment; it’s a criminal, logical experiment, trying to figure out what he can do to finally change this place.
 And in our story, as he’s in that mode, that’s where you meet him and you see that he’s charting what he’s doing and he doesn’t seem to have any effect on what he wants to happen.”